 GoldPaid is a UK-wide postal gold and silver buying service with no branches.
 The flagship guide, selling gold by post in the UK, walks through how the whole thing works before you send a thing.

-Where Machynlleth sits, and what its parcels usually hold
+Where Machynlleth sits, and what happens to a parcel from it

 Machynlleth is a mid-Wales market town in the Dyfi valley, with a clock tower at its centre and a long history as a meeting place.
 It is a settled town serving a remote rural district.
 Selling from Machynlleth is done by post, anywhere in the UK, so there is no shop to visit.